-Continuous quality improvement: means a process based on the concept that improvement of a process is always possible subject to on-going assessment of the process and measures to maintain and improve quality.
+Continuous quality improvement: A process based on the concept that improvement of a process is always possible subject to on-going assessment of the process and measures to maintain and improve quality.

-Education Committee: means the High Impact Committee established by Council to address all education matters.
+Education Committee: The High Impact Committee established by Council to address all education matters.